mblarsen/vue-browser-acl/README.md

 }
 ```

-See the details in browser-acl [Subject mapper section](https://github.com/mblarsen/browser-acl#subjectmapper).
+See the details in browser-acl [verb-object mapper section](https://github.com/mblarsen/browser-acl#subjectmapper).

 ## Usage